 - Handle other requests from engineers for improving our on-call experience, including post mortems, prioritization, alert fatigue, and more.

-I also like playing with our other backend systems whenever I can, including the following:
+I also liked playing with our other backend systems whenever I could, including the following:

 - Ongoing support for Alyx, an internal deployment tool written in Go.